NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-dnsop-rfc7873bis-00.md

 In Section (#serverCookie) instructions for constructing a Server Cookie are given

-In Section (#MACfunctions) the different MAC functions to be used for constructing the Server Cookie are given.  [@!FNV] is obsoleted and [@!SipHash-2.4] is introduced as a REQUIRED MAC function for DNS Cookie implementations.
+In Section (#cookieAlgorithms) the different hash functions usable for DNS Cookie construction are listed.  [@FNV] and HMAC-SHA-256-64 [@!RFC6234] are obsoleted and AES [@!RFC5649] and [@SipHash-2.4] are introduced as a REQUIRED hash function for DNS Cookie implementations.

 ## Definitions